-There are currently over 350 places of individual heritage significance listed on the Heritage Overlay of the Mornington Peninsula local planning scheme.
+There are currently approximately 380 places of individual heritage significance listed on the Heritage Overlay of the Mornington Peninsula local planning scheme.
 In addition, there are several heritage precincts listed on the Heritage Overlay, with the most extensive being the Sorrento Historic Precinct.

-There are currently over 70 heritage places on the Mornington Peninsula which are on the Victorian Heritage Register (a list of places of State significance).
+Over 70 heritage places on the Mornington Peninsula are currently listed on the Victorian Heritage Register (a list of places of State significance).

 There is one place of National heritage significance within Mornington Peninsula Shire: the former Point Nepean Quarantine Station.